 “Oh, you are, are you?”

 “And where, pray tell, might we go?”
+I ask.
 He shrugs.
 “Perhaps to a certain ice cream shop?”
 Yes, ice cream in February.
 It’s a New Englander thing.

 Real smooth, Farley.
 “Go get your coat.”